 - In the Blocked Regions section, click Change Settings.

-- In the Configure Blocked Regions pane, select the regions that you want to block and then click OK.
+- In the Configure Blocked Regions panel, select the regions that you want to block and click OK.

 - Go back to the Blocked Regions section and turn on Status to apply the settings.